ddev/ddev/docs/users/providers/pantheon.md

 ## Usage

-### Configuring a Pantheon Site for Imports
+### Configuring a Pantheon project for Imports

-After you copy your Pantheon site’s codebase locally, you can use `ddev config pantheon` to generate the necessary configuration files for ddev.
-In addition to the prompts the `ddev config` command provides for any new site, you will also be asked to specify which Pantheon environment you wish to pull your file and database assets from.
+After you copy your Pantheon project’s codebase locally, you can use `ddev config pantheon` to generate the necessary configuration files for ddev.
+In addition to the prompts the `ddev config` command provides for any new project, you will also be asked to specify which Pantheon environment you wish to pull your file and database assets from.
 These environments are usually "live", "test", or "dev".
-If you wish to later change the Pantheon environment you wish to sync from, you can do so by editing the `import.yaml` file in the `.ddev` directory for your site.
+If you wish to later change the Pantheon environment you wish to sync from, you can do so by editing the `import.yaml` file in the `.ddev` directory for your project.

 ### Imports

 Running `ddev pull` will connect to Pantheon through their API to find the latest versions of the database and files backups from the specified environment.
 If new versions are available on Pantheon, they are downloaded and stored in ~/.ddev/pantheon.
 If the stored copies there are the latest copies, ddev will use these cached copies instead of downloading them again.

-_**Note for WordPress Users:** In order for your local site to load file assets from your local environment rather than the Pantheon environment it was pulled from, the URL of the site must be changed in the database by performing a search and replace. ddev provides an example `wp search-replace` as a post-pull hook in the config.yaml for your site.
+_**Note for WordPress Users:** In order for your local project to load file assets from your local environment rather than the Pantheon environment it was pulled from, the URL of the project must be changed in the database by performing a search and replace. ddev provides an example `wp search-replace` as a post-pull hook in the config.yaml for your project.
 It is recommended to populate and uncomment this example so that replacement is done any time a backup is pulled from Pantheon._

 ## Troubleshooting